Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 7. Collecting the ETMAs

 We check the ETMA site every few days before a TMA is due and normally wait till we have a batch of 5 or 6 to download together - students do not trust the system and always seem to send in much earlier than by post.
-Downloading too many increases the risks of the TCP/IP link breaking, too few is not efficient.
-If your connection does break it is not a major problem - just immediately reconnect without leaving the screen and repeat it and it will just do it all again - you may have to select to overwrite the previous incomplete file.
+If your connection breaks it is not a major problem - just immediately reconnect without leaving the screen and repeat it and it will just do it all again - you may have to select to overwrite the previous incomplete file.
 If you log out or change page the system tends to assume it all worked and the files disappear from the unmarked file screen.
 This is an inconvenience not a disaster - you can go and collect them as many times as you like from the screen which has the unmarked, marked and remarked TMAs - it also holds every version sent.
-The inconvenience is that you need their Student Number rather than their Username and have to select them all again and pick the correct version.

 Versions: One often gets several versions if the student thinks they have had problems with email submission.
 The ability to have several versions is useful as sometimes the system gives problems and students email the TMA to us in frustration and go to ground - we have then been known to use the email submission route on their behalf knowing that even if they succeed there will be no problems.
 You just have to take care to collect and mark the correct one and whatever happens they will be able to pick up from the web site.